lgorissen/k4d/lab 25/README.md

       name: test-volume                 # ... name of Volume is test-volume
   volumes:
   - name: test-volume                   # Start of specification of Volume test-volume
-    persistenVolumeClaim:               # this is the only change: refer to a
+    persistentVolumeClaim:              # this is the only change: refer to a
       claimName: terra10-pvc            # ... persistentVolumeClaim
 ```